hundred rabbits logo consisting of one hundred white dots

 Leave the boat in Japan for 6 months

 Your boat is allowed to stay, but you aren't, so one option is to leave your boat in a safe place in Japan for 6 months and to return home.
-Many cruisers do this (we did, see our post about it), leaving the boat in the fall and returning to Japan in the spring.
+Many cruisers do this (we did this, see our post about it), leaving the boat in the fall and returning to Japan in the spring.

 sailing at night

-Sailing in Japan is different from other places in the world, in the way that sailing at night is strongly discouraged, due to the presence of nets, floats, algae and fish farms.
-When sailing through the inland sea, a watch at the bow is necessary, even in daytime, so this can give you an idea of what it may be like at night.
-A lot of fishermen don't have AIS, and are not always on watch at night either so it's best to keep transit times short and during the daylight hours.
+Sailing in Japan is different from other places in the world, in the way that sailing at night is strongly discouraged, due to the presence of nets, floats, algae, and fish farms.
+When sailing through the inland sea, a watch at the bow is necessary, even in daytime, so this gives you an idea of what it may be like at night.
+A lot of fishermen don't have AIS, and are not always on watch at night either, so it's best to keep transit times short and during the daylight hours.
 If a longer passage is necessary, sailing offshore may help to avoid dangers.
 There is also offshore traffic to consider, especially near and around the Kii peninsula.

 If you plan to sail extensively through Japan, chances are you'll be mooring in many small fishing harbours onto concrete piers.
 The walls may, or may not have big rubber bits, and some will have gaps that make it difficult to protect your boat using only fenders.
 In all cases, having a fenderboard is useful, it will keep your fenders from going into the gaps of the dock and will protect them from the rough concrete pier.
 The big rubber bits that many ports have can help to protect your boat, but will leave marks.